 - Remove from oven and allow to cool for 10 minutes.
 Turn oven temperature down to 300 degrees.

-- Once cool, slice the loaves into 3/4″ slices and place back on the baking sheet.
+- Once cool, slice the loaves into 3/4" slices and place back on the baking sheet, cut side up.

 - Bake for another 20 minutes.

-Freezer directions: These biscotti can be frozen in an airtight container or bag for up to 6 months.
+- Freeze them: These biscotti can be frozen in an airtight container or bag for up to 3 months.

 - Whole wheat flour can be used instead of all-purpose.
 Use 2.5 cups of it instead of 2.75.

 - Other nuts, such as pistachios, walnuts, or pecans, can be used instead of almonds.
 You can also fold in pre-sliced or chopped nuts instead of pulsing them in the food processor.

 The provided nutrition information is my best estimate and does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 I use an automatic API to calculate this information.
 Feel free to calculate it yourself using one of these tools:

 This post originally appeared on Bowl of Delicious in November 2014.
 It has been updated with new photos, more relevant information, clearer instructions, and an improved recipe.